coastalgit/flight-plan/FLIGHT-PLAN-PHASES.md

 - docs/third-party/ populated with API specs
 - docs/research/ contains background materials
 - docs/snippets/ has relevant code examples
-- implementation.md updated with research findings
+- project-prd.md Section 3 (Implementation) updated with research findings

 **Move to Phase 3 when:** All necessary context and reference materials are gathered.